 Saturday, January 14, 2023

-On April 12, 1932, a bomb exploded at Paradise Cleaning and Dyeing in Denver after the plant's owners refused to pay protection money to gangsters.
-Joseph Bitman, a part owner of the plant, told police he had been approached by representatives of a "protective association," according to a United Press dispatch.
+On April 12, 1932, a bomb exploded at the Paradise Cleaning and Dyeing plant in Denver after the firm declined to join a "protective association," the United Press reported.

 Friday, January 13, 2023